Literacy skills aren’t just built in schools and no one knows this better than members serving with Minnesota Reading Corps in Family Child Care.

 Aurora shares that the best part of service is building relationships, and also notes it’s importance.
 “If you’re constantly surrounded by caring adults in your life, you can learn better.
 A child who is struggling really needs to know that someone cares.
 I’m glad I can be that person.”

-There is currently a need for tutors in Minneapolis and Saint Paul.
-If you are interested in learning more, please visit readingandmath.net or contact Nou Thao at email@example.com.
+There is currently a need for tutors to help kids build literacy skills in Minneapolis and Saint Paul.
+If you are interested in learning more, please visit readingandmath.net or contact Nou Thao at [email protected].

 Want great stories like this delivered to your inbox?